 Discussion

 In substudy 1, we demonstrate that a history of splenectomy is observed more frequently in patients with CTEPH than in comparable patients with a history of acute PE.
-Our findings suggest that while splenectomy is an established risk factor for VTE (6-8), it may be a stronger risk factor for CTEPH.
+Our findings that while splenectomy is an established risk factor for VTE (6-8), it may be a stronger risk factor for CTEPH.

 In substudy 2, we analyzed clinical features of PE presentations based on splenectomy status to explore why splenectomy might associate with CTEPH more strongly that it associates with acute PE.
 Notably, we found that patients with splenectomy were more likely to present with prolonged symptoms (defined as > 2 weeks).
 PE symptom duration > 2 weeks has been associated with an increased risk of subsequent CTEPH development (11).
 This may be because patients with prolonged symptoms at PE presentation are actually presenting with CTEPH rather than acute PE, or could reflect that subacute PE which has already been present in the pulmonary arteries for more than 2 weeks prior to initiating anticoagulation has already started to organize and is thus less likely to resolve with anticoagulant therapy.

-Patients with PE in the context of prior splenectomy were also less likely to have DVT identified, and more likely (in adjusted analyses) to have a more distal clot location (although with overall similar clot burden and markers of PE severity).
-Combined with the longer symptom duration at presentation, several hypotheses are suggested.
+Patients with PE in the context of prior splenectomy were also less likely to have DVT identified, and more likely to have a more distal clot location Combined with the longer symptom duration at presentation, several hypotheses are suggested.
 First, patients with PE in the context of splenectomy may have an increased tendency toward multiple small-volume embolic events that accumulate over time (as opposed to one larger embolic event that causes sudden onset symptoms).
 Second, PEs that occur after splenectomy may be less likely to originate in the deep veins of the extremities, and more likely to originate elsewhere (for example, smaller more superficial veins), which could help predispose to recurrent small volume thromboembolic events to the pulmonary arteries.

-Why might splenectomy predispose to CTEPH?
-Discuss basic science findings regarding thrombotic effects of splenectomy.
-Increased circulating platelet microparticles, increased anion phospholipids in thrombi, abnormal RBCs, reactive thrombocytosis.
-See PMID: 24584745 and PMID: 27058013
+A physiologic reason for the findings we report may have to do with specific prothrombotic effects of splenectomy.
+Thrombi excised from patients with CTEPH have been found to have increased anionic phospholipids and increased circulating mircroparticles were also been reported following splenectomy in mice models.
+(14) Anionic phospholipids on circulating microparticles may bind to coagulation factors and also lead to damage to red blood cell membranes causing free hemoglobin release.
+This free hemoglobin can then scavenge nitric oxide and this may also release arginase I into the bloodstream which competes with endothelial NO synthetase for arginine and reduces arginines availability for NO synthesis.
+These and other mechanisms were described in a 2016 review (15).

 Our data also suggests a trend towards a younger age at splenectomy among patients with CTEPH compared to those with acute PE who did not develop CTEPH.
 This suggests that CTEPH risk after splenectomy may increase with accumulated years since the splenectomy.
 Because a younger age at splenectomy would lead to more post-splenectomy years lived, lifetime risk of CTEPH may be increased.
 More study into the age at splenectomy and subsequent CTEPH risk is warranted.